meilisearch/documentation/guides/advanced_guides/keys.md

 You can specify this key by passing the `MEILI_MASTER_KEY` environment variable, or with the command line argument `--master-key`.

-With this master key, you can retrieve the private key and the public using the [keys route](/references/keys.md).
+With this master key, you can retrieve the private, and the public keys using the [keys route](/references/keys.md).

 On each API call, the key must be added in [the header](/references/#authentication).
 Depending on the provided key you will have different permissions ([see above](/guides/advanced_guides/keys.md)).